eric-esoteric/eric-esoteric/README.md

 ---

-I build production-grade desktop software and AI-powered automation tools — the kind that handle real edge cases, recover from failures gracefully, and ship as polished executables.
-My projects are designed from the architecture down, not assembled from tutorials.
+I build desktop software and AI-powered automation tools, with an emphasis on handling edge cases and failures gracefully so they hold up outside of a demo.
+I enjoy thinking through the architecture up front rather than patching it in later.

 ---

-## My greatest strength: I don't just build apps, I build a suite
+## What I'd call my biggest strength: apps that work together, not just alongside each other

-Anyone can ship one hotkey tool.
-What I actually built is three of them — **Job Hunter AI**, **Lingo Hunter AI**, and **Code Hunter AI** — sharing one engine (multi-provider AI failover, global hotkey capture, atomic storage, tray/theme system) and designed from day one to hand off work to each other.
-That's the difference between three separate utilities and an ecosystem: the output of one becomes the input of the next, with zero copy-paste friction and zero context-switching.
+I've built three hotkey-driven desktop apps — **Job Hunter AI**, **Lingo Hunter AI**, and **Code Hunter AI** — that share one underlying engine (multi-provider AI failover, global hotkey capture, atomic storage, tray/theme system) and are designed so the output of one can feed directly into the next, without copy-paste friction or app-switching.

-Two workflows that run through my own daily routine:
+Two workflows from my own daily routine show what that looks like in practice:

-- **Think in your language, ship in code.** I draft a request in my own language, hit a hotkey and **Lingo Hunter AI** translates it to English on a free-tier key — no reason to burn a paid model on translation.
-A second hotkey hands that English text straight to **Code Hunter AI**, which routes it through a stronger, separately-keyed model and pastes working code back exactly where my cursor was.
-Two specialized tools, two specialized keys, one uninterrupted motion.
+- **Think in your language, ship in code.** I draft a request in my own language, hit a hotkey, and **Lingo Hunter AI** translates it to English on a free-tier key — no need to spend a paid model's quota on translation.
+A second hotkey sends that English text to **Code Hunter AI**, which uses a stronger model on a separate key and pastes working code back exactly where my cursor was.
 - **Find it, apply, in words the employer actually understands.** **Job Hunter AI** scans postings, filters out the scams and MLMs, and writes a targeted cover letter in English.
-If the posting itself is in another language — Chinese, say — I paste that letter into any window and hold the hotkey: **Lingo Hunter AI** translates it for meaning rather than a literal word swap, so a native speaker reads exactly what I meant, not something stilted.
-(Tone is a separate dial, tuned in Job Hunter AI's own settings — Lingo Hunter's job is comprehension, not style.)
+If the posting itself is in another language — Chinese, say — I paste that letter into any window and hold the hotkey: **Lingo Hunter AI** translates it for meaning rather than a literal word swap, so a native speaker reads exactly what I meant.
+(Tone is a separate setting, tuned in Job Hunter AI itself — Lingo Hunter's job is comprehension, not style.)

-That's the strength I bring to a team: I don't just write code that works in isolation, I design systems that compose — where the seams between tools disappear and the person using them stays in flow.
+It's a small thing in each individual moment, but I think designing tools so the seams between them disappear is genuinely useful, and it's the part of this work I enjoy most.

 ---